pousse-cafe/pousse-cafe.github.io/documentation.md

 This is controlled by
-- `@MessageListener`'s `consumesFromExternal` attribute which contains a list of names identifying the non-domain components or Modules producing the message consumed by the Message Listener;
+- `@MessageListener`'s `consumesFromExternal` attribute which contains a list of names identifying the non-domain components or Modules producing the message consumed by the message listener;
-- `@ProducesEvent`'s `consumedByExternal` attribute which contains a list of names identifying the non-domain components or Modules consuming the message produced by the Message Listener;
+- `@ProducesEvent`'s `consumedByExternal` attribute which contains a list of names identifying the non-domain components or Modules consuming the message produced by the message listener;

 ## Spring Integration

-Instantiating a Pousse-Café Runtime inside of a Spring application is easy thanks to Pousse-Café's [Spring Bridge](https://github.com/pousse-cafe/pousse-cafe-spring).
+Instantiating a Pousse-Café runtime inside of a Spring application is easy thanks to Pousse-Café's [Spring Bridge](https://github.com/pousse-cafe/pousse-cafe-spring).
 See project README for more details about how to do so.